As someone who naturally has 4b type hair, I had to figure out a way to thread my hair and keep it secure.

 You can use either weave threads, shoelaces, or even silk yarn.
-I keep three types threads on hand.
+I keep three types of threads on hand.

 Your Nighttime Routine

 You should protect your hair and the threading by covering your hair with a silk bonnet and scarves for natural hair and should consider sleeping on a satin pillowcase.
-Why? because if you use a terry or a cotton cloth to cover your hair they will rob the moisture from your hair.
-The satin material is also gentle on your hair, and on the African threading, and on your ends too.
+Why? because if you use a terry or cotton cloth to cover your hair, they will rob the moisture from your hair.
+The satin material is also gentle on your hair, on the African threading, and on your ends too.

 © 2015 Rosemarie Graham